Engin-Boot/pong-stage-chan-24/Stage0/UI.md

-# -give-this-module-a-name
+# UI

 ## Feature

-What part of the game does this module deliver?
+UI module is used for changing the background, ball and paddle appearance

 ## Acceptance Criteria